 Let’s talk about that shooting experience, and how the choice of lens can transform it.

 On a basic level, I was delighted to find that taking photos feels as great with the X-T1 as it does with my X100S.
-This isn’t surprising considering they share the same sensor technology and design language.
+This isn’t surprising considering the fact that they share the same sensor technology and design language.

 In comparing the X-T1 to my X100S, there is only one important feature that I missed: the built-in ND filter.
 While the X-T1’s shutter speed can go blazing fast—especially with the new firmware—having a neutral density filter offers more flexibility in extremely bright daylight situations.